 Copper Scrap in a Water Heater

-- Heating elements (for electric water waters)
+- Heating elements (for electric water heaters)

 - Copper tube remnants, internal copper tubes, and mineral deposit sticks